I came across an interesting Search Engine Land post last week. It inspired me to search and see if I could find a related patent from Google:

 - According to first ranking criteria, such as predefined popularity criteria, and then possibly reordered if any of the predicted search queries match the user personalization information of the user, to place the matching predicted search queries at or closer to the top of the ordered set of predicted search queries

-The amount of time is referred to as “click data”.
+That amount of time is “click data”.

 Click data is a count of each click type (e.g., long, medium, short) for a particular query and document combination.